 106. Meaning of “appropriately marked”

+(1) A receptacle (other than a transport unit or an overpack) that contains dangerous goods and —

-(1) A package of dangerous goods (other than an IBC, MEGC, pressure drum, tube, or demountable tank with a capacity of more than 500 L or kgs or an overpack) is appropriately marked if the package is marked and labelled in accordance with the ADG Code Chapter 5.2.
+(a) has a capacity of more than 500 L; or

+(b) contains more than 500 kg of dangerous goods,

+is appropriately marked if it is marked and labelled in accordance with the ADG Code Chapters 5.2 and 5.3.3.

-(2) An IBC, MEGC, pressure drum, tube or demountable tank with a capacity of more than 500 L or kgs is appropriately marked if —
+(2) A receptacle (other than an overpack) to which subregulation (1) does not apply that contains dangerous goods is appropriately marked if —

 (a) it is marked and labelled in accordance with the ADG Code Chapter 5.2; and